Gedrosia: Alexander's campaign

 After the death of Alexander, this region became part of the holdings of Seleucus, who held Aria, Arachosia, and Gandhara, in addition to Gedrosia.

-Mauryan Empire
+Mauryan conquest

-The territories, known collectively as Ariyana were later lost to the Mauryan Empire of ancient India under the reign of Chandragupta Maurya.
-Gedrosia, along with Saurashtra, were regions in ancient India that formed an important part of the Maurya Empire, before being attacked by Indo-Greeks from the west.
+The territories were later ceded by Seleucus to the ancient Indian Mauryan Empire during the reign of Chandragupta Maurya.
+Gedrosia, along with Saurashtra, formed an important part of the Maurya Empire, before being attacked by Indo-Greeks from the west.